KoenHaagsma/TechTrack-Frontend-Applications/README.md

 -   [License](##License)

 ## 📖 About the project
-*Tell where the project is about*
+The project consists of an implementation of D3 in React and im using React to route and the project is mostly used the get me an understanding of React

 ## 🛠 Built with
-*Where is the application made with*
+The application is made with React and D3.

 ## 🔍 Getting started
-*Before you can start you need to follow the installation*
+Before you can start you need to follow the installation.

 ## 🔨 Installation
 1. Open the terminal, or use the terminal in your IDE